 Qubole introduced first-generation Caching for S3 files in Presto in 2014 and documented the observed performance gains.
-In a nutshell: for CPU-efficient engines like Presto and Spark, caching remote files on local disk storage improves performance by removing bottlenecks in network IO.
-Our users also benefited from these performance gains, as this blog post from MediaMath attests to.
+In a nutshell: for CPU-efficient engines like Spark and Presto, performance is improved by caching remote files on local disk storage, removing bottlenecks in network IO.
+Our users also benefited from these performance gains, as this blog post from MediaMath attests.

 Background and Prior Work

 Our first-generation caching system was designed exclusively for Presto.
 We wrote a new FileSystem, implementing Hadoop’s FileSystem interface.
 Presto used this new FileSystem to access S3.
 This file system maintained a cache of files.
-The first read request to a S3 file would bring that file to the local disk.
+The first read request to an S3 file would bring that file to the local disk.
 Then any subsequent requests on the same file were served from the local disk.
-The OS page-cache transparently provided in-memory caching for data sets that fit within the RAM.
+The OS page cache transparently provided in-memory caching for data sets that fit within the RAM.

 We also, rather than restricting it to just Presto, wanted to build a caching mechanism available to all the big data engines Qubole offers: Hadoop, Hive, Presto, Spark, and Tez.
 The first-gen cache was tightly coupled with Presto as the Presto’s scheduler was changed to schedule all splits from the same file on the same node.
 We needed a cache that could be utilized across all engines, ideally without any changes to the engines themselves.

-Another roadblock to making this available to all engines was that not all engines run as a long running server.
-In Presto, the Presto server in each node is a long running process.
+Another roadblock to making this available to all engines was that not all engines run as long-running servers.
+In Presto, the Presto server in each node is a long-running process.
 All queries are handled by the same server hence sharing the cache amongst queries is easy.
-But with engines like Hive, Spark and Tez, where each query can start its own process/JVM, the cache needs to be laid out so that different processes can share the cache to actually make it useful.
+But with engines like Hive, Spark, and Tez, where each query can start its own process/JVM, the cache needs to be laid out so that different processes can share the cache to actually make it useful.